Samsung Gear VR: End of Samsung support

-On May 11th, 2020, Samsung announced that it will be ending service for its XR applications.
-The service terminated as a whole on September 30th, 2020.

-With the announcement 360° video uploads and premium video purchases were disabled immediately.
-Premium videos from the service were accessible until September 30th, 2020.
+On May 11, 2020, Samsung announced that it would be ending service for its XR applications.
+The service terminated as a whole on September 30, 2020.With the announcement, 360° video uploads and premium video purchases were disabled immediately.
+Premium videos from the service were accessible until September 30, 2020.
 The Samsung XR and Samsung VR Video clients also stopped receiving updates with the announcement.

-On June 30th, 2020, the support for the Samsung VR Video app ended on Oculus Go, Oculus Rift and Oculus Quest and the app was removed from the Oculus VR store.
+On June 30, 2020, the support for the Samsung VR Video app ended on Oculus Go, Oculus Rift and Oculus Quest and the app was removed from the Oculus VR store.

-On September 30th, 2020, all Samsung XR user accounts were disabled, and the according account information and data was permanently deleted from the Samsung XR service.
+On September 30, 2020, all Samsung XR user accounts were disabled, and the according account information and data was permanently deleted from the Samsung XR service.
 All published videos were removed from the Samsung XR service.
 The Samsung VR Video app is no longer supported on Samsung Gear VR and Windows Odyssey.
 The app was also removed from the Oculus and Microsoft Mixed Reality stores.
 The Samsung XR mobile app is no longer supported on Android devices.
 The mobile app was also removed from the Galaxy Store and Google Play.

-Oculus (now owned by Meta Platforms) continues its support with the Oculus Gear VR app currently available from Google Play.
-The Oculus Gear VR Store allows Facebook users to download hundreds of Oculus Gear VR experiences, games, apps, entertainment, and more.